General Tso Tofu

 - 1/4 cup maple syrup, or coconut sugar

 - 1 teaspoon sesame oil

 - Preheat oven 400 degrees F. Squeeze excess water from tofu by placing it between 2-3 paper towels and putting something heavy on top of tofu for about 20 minutes.
 In the meantime prepare the batter and sauce.

 - For the batter: In a medium bowl, combine tahini paste, Bragg's liquid aminos, lemon juice, cornstarch, and water.
 Mix well to form a smooth paste.

-- Cut tofu into cubes and dip into batter to coat.
-Place battered cubes onto well-greased baking sheet.
+- To Prepare Tofu, cut tofu into cubes and dip into batter to coat.
+Place battered cubes onto a well-greased baking sheet.

 - Bake for 25-30 minutes or until crisp, turning halfway.
 Remove from oven and set aside.

 - Heat oil in large skillet on medium-high heat.
 Add garlic, ginger and green onions.
 Cook stirring for 1 minute.

 - Add sauce mixture and cook stirring until it thickens, about 2-3 minutes.
 Add salt and pepper to taste.
 Add baked tofu and stir to fully coat with the sauce.
 Delicious served with steamed broccoli and rice.